 History of Scan-Speak

 Scan-Speak was founded by Ejvind Skaaning on 1.
 February 1970.
-The purpose of Scan-Speak was to manufacture drivers for Scandyna A-25 and Dynaco A-25 because the original supplier, Seas, with manufacturing located in Videbæk, Denmark, came into a disagreement with Scandyna about the supply of drivers.
+The purpose of Scan-Speak was to manufacture drivers for Scandyna A-25 and Dynaco A-25 because the original supplier, Seas, with manufacturing of systems located in Videbæk, Denmark, and drivers manufactured in Moss, Norway, came into a disagreement with Scandyna about the supply of drivers.

 Prior to the founding of Scan-Speak, Skaaning had founded QSR.
 It is with QSR that Skaaning gets in contact with Peter Hasselriis, the driving force behind Scandyna.
 The loudspeakers made for Scandyna were manufactured by SSC, maybe short for Scandinavian Speaker Company (?), which later became Scan-Speak.

 During a period from 1971 and until November 1972, the activities of Peter Hasselriis were moved away from Scan-Speak and Scan-Speak is released from Scandyna.

 Ejvind Skaaning knew Ragnar Lian for at least 10 years, while they were both active in Aarhus Baand Amatør Klub and also knew Mogens Hvass, a Norwegian and a Dane, both from SEAS.
 Both have a significant influence on the Scan-Speak drivers during the early years.

 It is in some places said that Ragnar Lian and Mogens Hvass were working at Seas and had been the engineers behind the Seas drivers employed in the Dynaco / Scandyna A-25.
 As such, it could be true that these engineers were hired by Skaaning to develop similar (or better) drivers and build on the success of the Dynaco A-25.
 Eventually larger models are introduced, like Dynaco A-30 and up.